 All members of the Department of Political Science are expected to uphold University codes of conduct to help sustain a positive environment in which we treat each other with honesty, integrity, and respect.
 Everyone should become familiar with the University’s Honor Code, Student Code of Conduct, Faculty Code of Conduct, and Standards of Ethical Conduct.

-The Department of Political Science’s Equity & Inclusion Committee is tasked with helping to support ongoing efforts to promote equality of access, diversity, equity, and inclusion.
+Political Science’s Department Climate Committee is tasked with helping to support ongoing efforts to promote equality of access, diversity, equity, and inclusion.
 Committee members meet regularly and advise the Department’s leadership on climate issues, help formulate solutions to existing challenges, and identify opportunities for fostering a respectful and positive environment for learning, teaching, and research.
 Appointed by the Department Chair, the committee includes faculty, staff, and graduate students, including representatives of the Department’s student groups, BX4 and WiPS (described below).

 - Efrat Cidon, staff member